kate2797/ar-workshop/README.md

 # Spark AR Workshop: Scripting

 Welcome to this repository!
-It's filled with scripts used in an AR workshop for students.
-These handy tools aim to guide learners in crafting cool facial and world effects in Spark AR Studio, all written in JavaScript.
+Dive in and explore the scripts I've prepared for an AR workshop in Copenhagen, Denmark.
+They're here to help you create awesome facial and world effects in Spark AR Studio with JavaScript code.